-The doctoral program at CWRU is for those persons who wish to teach at the college level or obtain positions of leadership in the schools.
+The doctoral program in music education is for those persons who wish to teach at the college level or obtain positions of leadership in the schools.
+Students admitted to this program will have a previous degree in music education, hold a valid teaching license/certificate, and have at least three years of teaching experience in schools.
 A core of studies centered on philosophy and research is supplemented by coursework in music and related fields.
 The focus of the program is on encouraging each doctoral student to develop to his or her fullest capacity through individual research projects and independent studies with music education faculty.
 Every effort is made to plan a program based on individual students' needs and interests while maintaining standards of musical and scholarly excellence.